EXCLUSIVE: ICE cancels ‘Tools of Tolerance’ training to meet Trump’s ban on ‘anti-American’ programs

 The Simon Wiesenthal Center, which runs the Tolerance Museum, said it has not received any notification from ICE about canceling the program.

-But it provided testimonials from ICE employees who’ve been through the program and said it was worthwhile.
+But it provided testimonials from ICE employees who have been through the program and said it was worthwhile.

-One called it “motivating and introspective,” while another called it “the best leadership course I have ever attended.”
+One called it “motivating and introspective,” and another called it “the best leadership course I have ever attended.”
 Still another said the tie between the training and the museum exhibits “tied it all together.”

 Dubbed “tools of tolerance,” the program has been used by tens of thousands of law enforcement officers over the years, though ICE said in 2016 that it was the first federal agency to use it and had spent more than a year tailoring the program to ICE’s needs.

-The three-day course in Beverly Hills used the museum’s focus on the Holocaust and comparisons to racial strife in the U.S. — such as the Civil Rights movement and the 1992 Los Angeles riots — to help ICE executives “recognize their own inherent cultural biases,” according to ICE.
+The three-day course in Beverly Hills used the museum’s focus on the Holocaust and comparisons to racial strife in the U.S., such as the Civil Rights movement and the 1992 Los Angeles riots, to help ICE executives “recognize their own inherent cultural biases,” according to ICE.

 Then-Director Sarah Saldana said the goal was to “transform the way” the agency’s leaders see their workplace.

 The museum at the time said it was “inspiring” to work with ICE.
-That drew outrage from immigrant-rights activists who said it was shocking a Jewish organization that sprang from Holocaust survivors would praise ICE.
+That drew outrage from immigrant rights activists, who said it was shocking that a Jewish organization that sprang from Holocaust survivors would praise ICE.

 The Homeland Security source said Ms. Saldana signed off on the relationship after a reported race crime in ICE’s Los Angeles field office, in which disparaging language was reportedly written on someone else’s property.